 The 30-Foot Bride of Candy Rock is actually a better film than Attack of the 50 Foot Woman was.
 One should remember that 50 Foot Woman was produced on a Z-budget with some pitiful effects whereas 30-Foot Bride was produced on a substantially better budget and the effects rise to what could be could considered quite acceptable for the era.
-There are no laughably obvious effects with papier-mache hands bursting in through doors as we get in 50 Foot Woman.
+There are no laughably obvious effects with papier-mache hands bursting in through doors that we get in 50 Foot Woman.

-The big and small scenes are played for some cute comedy value – the giant-sized Dorothy Provine trying to make breakfast for Lou; the two of them trying to go to sleep in the desert for their first married night; he running a firehose up to a hole through the roof of the barn to spray her so she can take a shower.
+The big and small scenes are played for some cute comedy value – the giant-sized Dorothy Provine trying to make breakfast for Lou; the two of them trying to go to sleep in the desert for their first married night; he running a firehose up to a hole through the roof of the barn so she can take a shower.
 The only weak part is that 30-Foot Bride never gives any explanation for why Dorothy Provine suddenly gets big – she wanders into a cave in the desert against Lou’s warnings and returns a giantess, no more explanation than that.

 The comedy is amiable enough, never too much from what Lou was doing back when he and Bud were together.
 It should be said that Lou seems a bit stranded without a partner to run his routines off.
-One thing that does blight the film seeing it in the modern era is an undeniable sexism, something that frequently lurked beneath the films the boys made.
-Even when Dorothy Provine grows so tall she could squish Lou between her two fingers, he is ordering her around: “Here now, you take orders from me,” which she responds to with a meek “Yes, dear.”
+One thing that does blight the film seeing it in the modern era is an undeniable sexism, something that frequently lurked beneath the films the two boys made.
+Even when Dorothy Provine grows so tall she could squish Lou between her two fingers, he is ordering her around: “Here now, you take orders from me,” to which she responds with a meek “Yes, dear.”
 When she gains giant-size, she also seems to become shrewish, prone to temper flare-ups and irrational jealousy after seeing him being given a ride by Veola Vonn.
 The message of the film would seem to be that women becoming oversized – ie. growing beyond their traditional station – is a bad thing and they should be tamed and made good wives again.